Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Reversible Flow.md

 'The syrup is sticky so all the bits next to each other stay together' - close...

 If the syrup is deep enough and the turning was not too fast, the flow has very little turbulence.
 This is not just because the syrup is "sticky" - if you turn too fast you will lose the picture no matter how sticky the syrup is!
-How a flow behaves depends not only on the stickiness of the fluid, but also on speed of flow (and density of flow and lengthscales).
+How a flow behaves depends not only on the stickiness of the fluid, but also on speed of flow (and density of flow and length scales).
 In the case of very low Reynolds number and nice boundary conditions, reversing the boundary conditions reverses the flow almost exactly - which is why the picture comes back almost exactly and why flapping fish can't swim in golden syrup. (see: scallop theorem/hydrodynamic starvation)

 ### More background